Ideas-on-Stage/ideasonstage.com/content/services/presentations-training/webinars/index.en.md

 categories		= [ "Training and Workshops" ]
 url	 			= "/presentations-training/webinars/"
 picture			= "webinar.jpg"

-schema			= "events" # !!!
-Do not set schema to course, but to event [events]
+[events]
 	[events.001]
 		name		= "Virtual Set-Up, Real Success"